Columbia Police Department (Missouri): Operations Support Bureau

-The Criminal Investigation Division (CID) is led by two sergeants and headed by a lieutenant and is made up of detectives who are assigned to investigate major crimes against persons (homicide, robbery, sexual assault, missing persons, aggravated assault, and child and elderly abuse) along with major felony property crimes (burglary, theft, fraud, forgery, embezzlement, arson, vehicle thefts, credit card crimes and computer crimes).
-In addition, CID has two specialized units that conduct investigations involving juveniles and Domestic Violence (DOVE).
+The Criminal Investigation Division (CID) is led by two sergeants and headed by a lieutenant and has detectives who are assigned to investigate crimes along with major felony property crimes.
+In addition, CID has two specialized units that conduct investigations involving juveniles and domestic violence (DOVE).
+The CID is also responsible for investigating fires within the city of Columbia and oversees the department's Forensic Evidence Team.
+The Forensic Evidence Team is made up of volunteer members who receive specialized training in evidence collection.